-The NET rankings have made their 2019-20 debut, as did the NCAA team sheets, and we're less than 100 days away from Selection Sunday, so it's not too early to look at what teams fit the statistical profile of past national champions.
+We're less than 50 days away from Selection Sunday, so it's not too early to look at what teams fit the statistical profile of past men's basketball national champions.

 I'm going to do it with something I like to call the "championship arc."
 Here's how it works.

-You'll often hear that a team needs to be ranked in the top 20 or top 25 of both offense and defense in order to win a national championship.
+You'll often hear that a team needs to be ranked in the top 20, 25 or 30 teams nationally in both offense and defense in order to win a national championship.

 The spirit of that statement is generally true but it's not necessarily accurate enough — for several reasons.